Up to date

 Unit vectors that are perpendicular to a surface (so, they describe the orientation of the surface) are called unit normal vectors.
 Though, usually they are just abbreviated as normals.
 Normals appear in planes, 3D geometry (to determine where each face or vertex is siding), etc. A normal is a unit vector, but it's called normal because of its usage.
 (Just like we call (0,0) the Origin!).

-It's as simple as it looks.
 The plane passes by the origin and the surface of it is perpendicular to the unit vector (or normal).
 The side towards the vector points to is the positive half-space, while the other side is the negative half-space.
 In 3D this is exactly the same, except that the plane is an infinite surface (imagine an infinite, flat sheet of paper that you can orient and is pinned to the origin) instead of a line.

 Distance to plane¶

 Now that it's clear what a plane is, let's go back to the dot product.
 The dot product between a unit vector and any point in space (yes, this time we do dot product between vector and position), returns the distance from the point to the plane:

 var distance = normal.Dot(point);

 But not just the absolute distance, if the point is in the negative half space the distance will be negative, too: